naughtont3/docker-builds/gups-oshmem/README.md

 NOTES
 -----
-- Note, since the OSB repo is a private Github repository, you should generate a "Personal access token" at Github and pass it via a ```--build-arg``` to the ```GITHUB_TOKEN``` that is used in the Dockerfile.
+- Note, if the repo is a private Github repository, you should generate a "Personal access token" at Github and pass it via a ```--build-arg``` to the ```GITHUB_TOKEN``` that is used in the Dockerfile.